 Resilient Efficient Agribusiness Chains in Uganda

-IFDC’s REACH-Uganda project will employ the Making Markets Work for the Poor (M4P) approach to develop market systems so they will function more effectively, sustainably, and beneficially for poor farmers.
-IFDC will partner with Cardno Emerging Markets, a private sector business development and market engagement firm, to implement M4P and connect low-income entrepreneurs to large commercial firms.
+IFDC’s REACH-Uganda project (2016-2020) employs the Market Systems approach to develop market systems so they will function more effectively, sustainably, and beneficially for poor farmers.
+IFDC partners with Cardno Emerging Markets, a private sector business development and market engagement firm, to implement the approach and connect low-income entrepreneurs to large commercial firms.

 - At least 50 lead firms/small and medium enterprises (SMEs) will be screened for participation and at least 25 will be engaged in REACH-Uganda M4P activities.

 - Lead firms will increased turnover through the decentralization of primary processing and direct procurement of produce from Farmer Business Groups.